 - Knox Boxes not maintained with Keys & identification tags (all necessary keys to gain access into the structure & internal spaces, elevator and fire alarm control units) for all Knox Boxes

 Close Before You Doze

 Fire is getting faster!
-Did you know that the time to escape a fire has deceased from 17 minutes down to about 3 minutes around 40 years ago.
 Because of synthetic and plastic materials used in home furnishings and construction, a fire can now spread faster than ever before.
+Did you know that the time to escape a fire has deceased from 17 minutes down to about 3 minutes?

 It is very important that you close your door at night before going to bed.
 Having a closed door between you and a potential fire will give you valuable time to escape or to await rescue from the fire department.
 Remember "Close before You Doze", your life may depend on it.
 If you can escape remember: "GET OUT", "ONCE OUT, STAY OUT". and "meet at a designated place and STAY THERE".